- This event has passed.

 2. Paranormal romance.

-While we are in theory still open to it, we’ve seen far too many self-identified paranormal romance stories that are better described as fang-porn.
+While we are in theory still open to it, we’ve seen far too many self-identified paranormal romance stories.
 If your literary model is Lady Chatterly’s Lover, we’ll save you time and pass on it now.

 3. Imitation Tolkien